tinyheero/tinyheero.github.io/_posts/2019-08-30-wildcards-in-snakemake.md

 we desire.

-Since we have a wildcard in the rule, we can reuse the rule by simply changing by the patient identifier.
+Since we have a wildcard in the rule, we can reuse the rule by simply changing the patient identifier.
 For instance, if we ran the following:

 ```bash
 touch patientB_input.tsv;